eleonard1224/RenderEngine/README.md

 The features of C++ 17 used in this repository are:
 * Lines 11 and 52 of io.cpp - Used std::filesystem::path to read in locations of files
 * Lines 28-30 of matrix.h and Lines 168-185 of matrix.cpp - Used fold expression in a variadic template function
+* Line 74 of camera.h - Captured *this inside a lambda expression